 Throughout this article, you will find out how you can deal with corrupt video files on Android as well as how you can prevent them from happening again.

 Methods to Fix Corrupted Large Video on Android

-1. Change file format: Apply File Converter app from Google store
+1. Change File Format: Apply File Converter from Google Store

 Your Android phone may not be able to play the corrupted video file because it does not have a compatible format or codec.
 Try converting the corrupted video to another format that your device can play.
 Video converter apps such as File Converter are available on the Google Play store.

 You can convert almost any file format using the File Converter app, and it saves you time and battery.
 With the File Converter app, your files will be converted to the cloud, so your device's battery won't be wasted, and your conversions will be faster.